-- 1. The Covered Person will be responsible to the Rehabilitation/Habilitation Facility for payment of the Facility's charges if the Covered Person remains as an Inpatient when Rehabilitation/Habilitation Facility Inpatient Care is not Medically Necessary.
+- 1. The Covered Member will be responsible to the Rehabilitation/Habilitation Facility for payment of the Facility's charges if the Covered Member remains as an Inpatient when Rehabilitation/Habilitation Facility Inpatient Care is not Medically Necessary.
 No benefits will be provided for a bed reserved for the Covered Person. - 2.
 The term "Rehabilitation/Habilitation Facility" does not include: - a.
-A Hospital when the Covered Person is admitted to a general medical, surgical or specialty floor or unit (other than a Rehabilitation/Habilitation unit) for acute Hospital care, even though Rehabilitation/Habilitation services are or may be provided as a part of acute care; - b.
+A Hospital when the Covered Member is admitted to a general medical, surgical or specialty floor or unit (other than a Rehabilitation/Habilitation unit) for acute Hospital care, even though Rehabilitation/Habilitation services are or may be provided as a part of acute care; - b.
 A nursing home; - c.
 A rest home; - d.
 Hospice; - e.
 A skilled nursing facility; - f.
 A Convalescent Home; - g.
 A place for care and treatment of Chemical Dependency; - h.
 A place for treatment of Mental Illness; - i.
 A long-term, chronic-care institution or facility providing the type of care listed above in this subparagraph.

 REHABILITATION/HABILITATION FACILITY INPATIENT CARE SERVICES BILLED BY A PROFESSIONAL PROVIDER professional services include: (1) care planning and review; (2) patient visits and examinations; (3) consultation with other Physicians, nurses or staff; and (4) all other professional services provided with respect to the Covered Person.
-Professional services provided by other Covered Providers (i.e., who are not the Physician directing the Covered Person's
+Professional services provided by other Covered Providers (i.e., who are not the Physician directing the Covered Member's Rehabilitation/Habilitation Therapy) are not included in this Rehabilitation/Habilitation benefit, but are included to the extent provided in and subject to the terms, conditions and limitations of other Covered Benefits under this Policy.

-Coverage will be provided for all Professional services provided by a Covered Provider who is a physiatrist or other Physician directing the Covered Person's Rehabilitation/Habilitation Therapy.
+Coverage will be provided for all Professional services provided by a Covered Provider who is a physiatrist or other Physician directing the Covered Member's Rehabilitation/Habilitation Therapy.
 Such